Learning how button model works

 self inform: 'clicked' ]

-The instantiated button model can be attached to any visual BlElement Object subclass: #BlElement uses: TBlTransformable + TBlEventTarget + TBlDebug instanceVariableNames: 'spaceReference parent children bounds measuredBounds boundsCache eventDispatcher constraints layout transformation taskQueue errorHandler userData visuals flags' classVariableNames: '' package: 'Bloc-Basic' as its view model.
+The instantiated button model can be attached to any visual BlElement Object subclass: #BlElement uses: TBlTransformable + TBlEventTarget + TBlDebug instanceVariableNames: 'spaceReference parent children bounds measuredBounds boundsCache eventDispatcher constraints layout transformation taskQueue errorHandler userData visuals flags theme' classVariableNames: '' package: 'Bloc-Core' as its view model.
 Once attached, the visual element becomes clickable, as the following example shows:

 elementWithButtonModel